 Lack of sleep also increases hormones which increase your appetite.
 Ghrelin, a hormone that stimulates appetite and makes you feel hungry, is released in excess so that you feel hungry even if your body has enough food.
 When sleep deprived, your body is slower to release the hormone leptin, which gives you that full, satisfied feeling after eating.
 The result of these two hormone imbalances is that you crave sugar and still feeling hungry after eating, which leads to overeating.

 But that’s not all.
 Growth hormone, which is responsible for regulating the body’s fat and muscle proportions, is released mainly while sleeping.
 (If you have kids, you actually may have seen them grow overnight!)
 Sleep loss decreases growth hormone levels, which in turn slows our ability to burn fat and increase lean muscle.

-Don’t let lack of sleep set the stage for overeating and weight gain!
-Take control, nurses—starting tonight!
+Don’t let sleep deprivation for nurses set the stage for overeating and weight gain!
+Take control starting tonight!

 Do you have other healthy living tips for night shift nurses?
 Share them with us in the comments!